-If the NETGEAR genie automatic setup utility displays, skip to Step 13.
-If the NETGEAR genie automatic setup utility still does not display, see Step 12.
+If the NETGEAR genie automatic setup utility displays, skip to Step 12.
+If the NETGEAR genie automatic setup utility still does not display, see Step 11.

-12. If the browser cannot display the web page, do the following:
+11. If the browser cannot display the web page, do the following:

-- Make sure that the computer is connected to one of the four Ethernet LAN ports or over WiFi to the modem router. - Make sure that the Power LED (1) of the modem router is lit green. - Make sure that your browser does not cache the previous page by closing and reopening the browser. - Clear the browser cache. - If the computer is set to a static or fixed IP address (this setting is uncommon), either change the computer to obtain an IP address automatically from the modem router through DHCP, or change the IP address of the computer to a static or fixed IP address in the 192.168.0.2-192.168.0.254 range. - 13.
+- a.
+Make sure that the computer is connected to one of the four Ethernet LAN ports or over WiFi to the modem router. - b.
+Make sure that the Power LED of the modem router is lit solid white. - c.
+Make sure that your browser does not cache the previous page by closing and reopening the browser. - d.
+Clear the browser cache. - e.
+If the computer is set to a static (fixed) IP address (this setting is uncommon), either change the computer to obtain an IP address automatically from the modem router through DHCP, or change the IP address of the computer to a static IP address in the 192.168.0.2-192.168.0.254 range. - 12.
 Click the Next button.